WorldCereal/worldcereal-documentation/rdm/publish.md

 <div style="text-align: justify">

-Upon publication of a dataset, the contributor will be able to specify a data license, governing the way how the data can be used and distributed by others.<br>
+Upon publication of a dataset, the contributor will be able to specify a data license, governing the way how the data can be used and redistributed by others.<br>
 We highly recommend to use one of the following [Creative Commons licenses](https://creativecommons.org/share-your-work/cclicenses/), but users are free to define their custom license as well:

 </div>